-I landed in Telluride, Colorado over nine years ago with my then boyfriend, Peter.
+I landed in Telluride, Colorado eleven years ago with my then boyfriend, Peter.
 We rented a cabin at almost 10,000 feet in nearby Ophir, indisputably one of the most spectacular mountain hamlets in the world.
 The winds often howl incessantly there at break-neck speed, so for the first time in my life, I learned to make a fire.
 I had gone from living in a posh Parisian apartment with a cleaning woman that came in regularly to polish silver and clean up after dinner parties to a rugged mountain home where I stoked our wood stove.

 I became a ski instructor that first winter, a happening that shocked all those who knew me well, especially myself.
-I completed my eighth season of teaching skiing at Telluride Ski Resort this past winter, something I hope to do for another twenty years.
+I completed my tenth season of teaching skiing at Telluride Ski Resort this past winter, something I hope to do for another twenty years.
 (Read Reflections on My Ten Years as a Ski Instructor for more on this transformation.)

 In Telluride, I’m often referred to as “the French lady” or “the travel lady,” monikers I gladly adopt.
 I love moving freely between my different personas, switching out ski togs and hiking clothes for chic tops and sleek black pants.
 (Though I have mixed my metaphors by wearing an Hermès scarf with my ski uniform.)
 I am grateful that my two seemingly disparate worlds have met and that I can express my many interests—particularly my great passion for travel and curiosity about finely made products—in a variety of outlets.